developerssource/Web_Development/README.md

 # Web_Development
-- This repository contain beginner friendly projects of web development implemented by using HTML, CSS &amp; javascipt
+ This repository contain beginner friendly projects of web development implemented by using HTML, CSS &amp; javascipt if you are looking for contribution then you can contribute too fork this repo and create PR! <br>
-- if you are looking for contribution then you can contribute too fork this repo and create PR!
+ The purpose of creating this repository is to learn web development by building projects and find all web development projects  at one place.

 | Index  | Projects |
 |  :---: |  :--- |